Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

   >module load intel-lx/$NQSV_MPI_VER

 Note: The mpicc and mpifort of your vector-parallel supercomputer may be changed often.
-If you feel something wrong, you should consult the administer personnel about the RedHat Linux/Intel's compiler.
+If you feel something wrong, you should consult the administer personnel about the Intel compiler.
-(The RedHat Linux/NEC compiler after last fall seems to be buggy at a large number of atoms, which may be fixed.
-Contrarily, the parallel Siesta-4.1b code hasn't a problem.)
+The RedHat Linux/NEC compiler used after the fall 2024 seems to be buggy of memory leak of a large number of atoms, which may be fixed.
+Contrarily, the parallel Siesta-4.1b code hasn't a problem.

 ### Execution Scripts ###